 Because the weather is agreeable a good portion of the year, Birmingham is an outdoorsy place to visit.
-Bring your clubs for rounds of golf at a number of handsome public courses (see Swing Time itineraries).
-Load your mountain bikes on the car.
+Bring your clubs for rounds of golf at a number of handsome public courses or load your mountain bikes on the car.
 (Yes, Birmingham has mountains.)
 Come for the fun and adventure.

-Dinner tonight is at Sky Castle, one of the city’s newest gastro lounges serving small plates and large plates.
-Or try out another new eatery, Ovenbird, which is all the rage among devoted foodies.
+- Dinner tonight is at Ovenbird, which is all the rage among devoted foodies.
 Order the goat and grits.
 (Really.
 It’s fabulous.)

 - For a nightcap, head to Oasis.
 Since Birmingham is made up of neighborhoods, this is a place where everybody knows your name—or will before you leave.
 Live music often.